Sonrisas

 Summary of Sonrisas

 - “Sonrisas” As a Representative of Diasporic Lifestyle: Mora opens the poem with her expression of facing the dilemma of living between two rooms.
-She states that she hears everything that comes out of each of them; the sounds, the coffee sound, the clicks, smiles, and talking of women.
-She peeps into each room and sees smiles, coffee, laughter, tamales, and even scolding and then finds that almost all of them are Mexicans with hopes and optimism of better life in the future.
+According to her, she has the ability to hear everything that comes out of each one of them.
+She gazes into every room and observes grins, coffee, merriment, tamales, and even admonishments, and subsequently discovers that the majority of the occupants are Mexicans who possess aspirations and positive outlooks towards an improved life in the times ahead.

 literary devices refer to the specific tools that the writer uses in their writings to convey their messages in an appealing way.
 The analysis of the devices used in this poem is as follows.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /i/ in “coffee, clicks, clicks like facts”, the sound of /o/ in “I peek/in the other rooms senoras” and the sound of /e/ in “faded dresses stir sweet.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /i/ in “coffee, clicks, clicks like facts” and the sound of /e/ in “faded dresses stir sweet”,

 from careful women in crisp beige